bigOconstant/golangremotedevexample/README.md

 It will load faster the next time

-##### Click the arrow icon on the left and the debug at the top and run your go app!
+##### Click the arrow icon on the left and the debug at the top and run your node app!